-Director since 2015 Age: 61 Board Committees: Nominations
+Director since 2015 Age: 62 Board Committees:

+Nominations

-Ms. Stacom served on the Board of Trustees of Lehigh University for over 15 years where she earned her Bachelor of Science degree in Finance.
-She is a founder of the real estate minor in the business college.
-In recognition of her commitment and many years of service to Lehigh University, as well as Greenwich Academy, Ms. Stacom has received prestigious Alumni Awards from both organizations.
-Ms. Stacom serves as a director of the Realty Foundation of New York, and is a member of the Real Estate Board of New York having served on numerous committees including Ethics and the Commercial Brokerage Division.
-Ms. Stacom is a "Director's Circle Member" of Girls, Inc. and a board member of Right to Dream.
-She is the recipient of Crain's New York Business 100 Most Influential Women in New York City Business, and is a Realty Foundation of New York honoree.
+Ms. Stacom earned her Bachelor of Science degree in Finance at Lehigh University where she later served on the Board of Trustees.
+She is a director of the Realty Foundation of New York and a member of the Real Estate Board of New York having served on numerous committees including Ethics and the Commercial Brokerage Division.
+Ms. Stacom is a "Director's Circle Member" of Girls, Inc., a board member of Right to Dream and recipient of Crain's New York Business 100 Most Influential Women in New York City.
 She was awarded "Woman of the Year" of the New York Executives in Real Estate (WX), and Real Estate New York and Real Estate Forum's Women of Influence.
 She received Northwood University's Distinguished Women's Award in recognition of the enormous contribution she has made to communities, businesses, volunteer agencies, and public and private sector services worldwide.
-She has also been honored by the Visiting Nurse Service of New York and the New York Police Athletic League.
 Ms. Stacom was honored with the Real Estate Board of New York's highest achievement, the 2011 Most Ingenious Deal of the Year (First Place Henry Hart Rice Award) for the leasing of One World Trade Center.
 Ms. Stacom brings extensive knowledge of commercial real estate and finance to the Board.